 |Total Carbohydrate 32g||11%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Forget the Mexican takeout—this cheese enchilada casserole recipe is a great choice for an easy family supper.
-The homemade enchilada sauce is a cinch to make and a healthier option to store-bought.
+The homemade enchilada sauce is a cinch to make.
 Plus, you can play with the ingredients a little to add some spice.
 (Also adding chopped mild or hot chile peppers to this dish at the end will do the trick.)

 - 1 1/2 cups chicken broth

 - 1 can/14 1/2 ounces tomatoes (drained and crushed)

 - 1/8 teaspoon garlic powder